 My favourite season is autumn when the leaves change colours, the air is brisk, and there’s still a chance for a bright sunny day with cool evenings.
 Apples, pumpkins, and spice dominate baking and coffees, soups, and stews welcome warm additions to our meals.
 On my morning walks, the leaves crunch and swirl about, the squirrels are busy hiding acorns, and there’s an urgency to walk faster to get back home where there’s a pot of soup waiting to be made.
 This Beef and Barley soup is one of our favourites and goes together quickly.
 This beef and barley soup can be made with ground beef or leftover sliced beef from Sunday’s roast.
 My hubby prefers it with the ground beef.

-- 1 cup of carrots, peeled and chopped
+- 1 cup carrots - peeled and chopped

 - 2 tablespoons olive oil

-- 1 pound of button mushrooms, sliced thinly and chopped
+- 1 pound button mushrooms - sliced thinly and chopped

 - Heat olive oil over medium-low heat in a large stockpot and add onions, celery, and carrots.
 Stir together and cook vegetables to make a mirepoix.

 - Mirepoix uses a very gentle slow cooking process using oil or butter to bring out the best flavours of the vegetables without sautéing.
 The object is to slowly cook the onions, carrots and celery to sweeten rather than caramelize or brown.
 Traditionally, the mixture is 2 parts onion, 1 part celery, and 1 part carrot.
 If I have extra time and feel like a little extra chopping, I usually double or triple the batch when making a mirepoix to start a recipe.
 Then I can make two or more kinds of soup or stew or freeze the extras in small quantities to make a quick pot of soup later.
 It is far more efficient to make a large batch and freeze it in small amounts to make the smaller soup quickly.